-Fitch regards CGIF as unique, as it is sponsored and operated by ADB, an established multilateral supranational.
-CGIF is set up as a trust fund of ADB rather than as a separate, independent legal entity.
-Hence, it is accorded the same supranational status, as incorporated under Article 13.2 of its Articles of Association, which states that "the privileges, immunities, and exemptions accorded to ADB pursuant to the Agreement Establishing the Asian Development Bank shall apply to (i) the Trustee, and (ii) the property, assets, archives, income, operations and transactions of CGIF".
-The organisation, like the ADB, is not subject to the laws of the Philippines, where it is based, and, as such, is immune from taxation, local business laws and bank or insurance regulations.
+Fitch regards CGIF as unique, as it is sponsored and operated by AsDB, an established multilateral supranational.
+CGIF is set up as a trust fund of AsDB rather than as a separate, independent legal entity.
+Hence, it is accorded the same supranational status, as incorporated under Article 13.2 of its Articles of Association, which states that "the privileges, immunities, and exemptions accorded to AsDB pursuant to the Agreement Establishing the Asian Development Bank shall apply to (i) the Trustee, and (ii) the property, assets, archives, income, operations and transactions of CGIF".
+The organisation, like the AsDB, is not subject to the laws of the Philippines, where it is based, and, as such, is immune from taxation, local business laws and bank or insurance regulations.

-ADB has close ties with CGIF and provides strong operational support, appointing staff as well as holding in trust and managing CGIF's funds and assets, as set out in the Articles of Association.
-CGIF's risk-management culture and procedures are largely adopted from ADB.
+AsDB has close ties with CGIF and provides strong operational support, appointing staff as well as holding in trust and managing CGIF's funds and assets, as set out in the Articles of Association.
+CGIF's risk-management culture and procedures are largely adopted from AsDB.

 Fitch also thinks CGIF's growth strategy is more favourable than that of commercial operators.
-There is no time pressure from ADB or the capital contributors to quickly utilise capital for guaranteeing bond obligations, giving CGIF leeway to carefully select the issuance it guarantees, instead of adopting an aggressive or fast-growth path.
-This approach is in line with ADB's philosophy.
+There is no time pressure from AsDB or the capital contributors to quickly utilise capital for guaranteeing bond obligations, giving CGIF leeway to carefully select the issuance it guarantees, instead of adopting an aggressive or fast-growth path.
+This approach is in line with AsDB's philosophy.

 Nonetheless, CGIF is focused on undeveloped business segments, as the use of debt guarantees in ASEAN + 3 is limited.
 This carries higher-than-average risk of making an adverse selection, as it is difficult to judge the business viability of the companies that seek to issue insured debt.
-This risk is core to CGIF's business model and is not mitigated by operational linkages with ADB.
+This risk is core to CGIF's business model and is not mitigated by operational linkages with AsDB.
 CGIF guarantees bonds in diverse sectors, including telecommunications, financial institutions and healthcare.
 It also supports cross-border transactions within its target markets by looking for opportunities to provide guarantees to local corporations.
+CGIF aims to support bonds with high developmental impact in the region, such as thematic bonds, Islamic finance, securitisation and project bonds.

-'Moderate/Favourable' Corporate Governance
+Moderate/Favourable Corporate Governance

 Fitch considers CGIF's corporate governance to be effective and neutral to the ratings.
 The governance structure consists of the meeting of contributors, an eight-member board, three board committees and two management committees.
-The board comprises the CEO, two representatives, each from China and Japan, and one each from ASEAN, Korea and ADB.
+The board comprises the CEO, two representatives each from China and Japan, and one each from ASEAN, South Korea and ASDB.
 These country representatives are from the ministries of finance or development banks.
 The board meets at least three times a year.